caitlanjeffrey/bamazon/README.md

     * colors - adding a bit of flare when separating the commands above.

 # How to Run BAMAZON:
-Step One: node liri concert-this <artist name here> will show the artist that you searched.
+bamazonCustomer: node liri concert-this <artist name here> will show the artist that you searched.

     This will show the following information about the artist in your terminal/bash window: